ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18/mzn-intro.md

 ## Introduction to MiniZinc

 In this tutorial we are going to look at an advanced technique of solving industrial problems.
-I say industrial because this is where the true value of the technique lies, but the technique has also been used for things as trivial as
+I say industrial because this is where the true value of the technique lies, but the technique has also been used for things as trivial as:

 * (in abstract) solving the Zebra puzzle: there are 5 houses, the Englishman lives in the red house, the Spaniard owns the dog, etc, etc, ... therefore, who owns the zebra?
 * (in real life) arranging the seating for my PhD supervising professor's family reunion: certain relatives cannot sit together as they will fight, certain relatives must be placed in a certain way so as to reassure them of their status, males and females must be mixed, children must be near their parents, ...